EXPLAINER: UN vaccine plan is underway, but problems remain

 Not all countries can afford their own COVID-19 vaccines, and in past pandemics, including the 2009 swine flu pandemic, vaccines were hoarded by rich countries until the outbreak ended.
 During the HIV crisis, life-saving treatments were made available in Africa only years after they were introduced in the West.

-Beyond the moral duty of sharing vaccines broadly, scientists have warned that that allowing the coronavirus to spread freely in any population is a global risk because that could lead to dangerous new variants that could then spread around the globe — even in people who had already had the virus or who had been vaccinated against it.
+Beyond the moral duty of sharing vaccines broadly, scientists have warned that that allowing the coronavirus to spread freely in any population is a global risk because that could lead to dangerous new variants that could then spread — even in people who had already had the virus or who had been vaccinated against it.

 WHAT DID COVAX SET OUT TO DO?